 My sister Banu who lives in Philadelphia, Pennsylvania has a lovely home and a beautiful garden.
 A lush and emerald green garden, it’s the greenest garden I’ve ever seen.

 As Banu explained, the high humidity in Philadelphia, and the constant bouts of rain showers they get off and on all summer long creates a landscape that’s emerald green and lush.

-Banu’s garden is lush and emerald green.
-It’s the greenest garden I’ve ever seen.
-As Banu explained to me, that’s because of the high humidity in Philadelphia, and the constant bouts of rain showers they get sporadically off and on all summer long.
-She said it is so humid that she hardly turns the sprinklers on and she can go for weeks without turning them on sometimes.
+In fact it is so humid that she hardly turns the sprinklers on and can go on for weeks without turning them on sometimes.
 Can you believe it?
-For a California gardener like myself, no sprinklers or watering means the death of our gardens here, especially in the summer.
+For a California gardener like myself, no sprinklers or constant watering means the death of our gardens here, especially in the summer.

-Trees in this garden are huge.
-A giant Magnolia tree graces Banu’s garden and provides a majestic focal point on one side of her yard.
-It pretty much engulfs one corner of her garden.
-This tree would be the envy of any historical public garden.
+Trees in my sisters garden garden are huge.
+A giant Magnolia tree graces her garden and provides a majestic focal point on one side of her yard.
+It engulfs one entire corner of her garden.
+This tree would be the envy of any historical public garden!